 Lot C: 11 spaces // Height Restriction 8'5"

-Lot D (International Lot): 18 spaces // Height Restriction - NA
+Lot D (International Lot): 18 spaces // Height Restriction - None

 For more information, please call the Parking Information Hotline at (773) 686-7530

-All outside sidewalks at O'Hare have sloping curb cuts for easy wheelchair access.
+Accessible drop-off areas equipped with curb ramps are provided throughout the arrival and departure vehicle loading zones.
 Throughout the airport restrooms, elevators, signage, telephones, restaurants, drinking fountains and diaper changing facilities are in compliance with the Americans with Disabilities Act (ADA).

-All domestic terminal (1, 2 and 3) airline staff can be found curbside and in the ticketing areas.
+In all domestic terminal (1, 2 and 3) airline staff can be found in the ticketing areas, and some airlines can be found curbside as well.
 At the International Terminal 5 you will need to visit your airline's assigned ticketing counter.

 The below maps show the distance from the Departures passenger drop off points to the ticket counters for each terminal: